 Is Bariatric Surgery Reversible?

 Bariatric surgery is a collective term for surgeries that help you lose weight by making a few changes to your digestive system.
 Although most of these weight-loss surgeries can have positive outcomes, the side effects can be so severe that a patient desires a reversal.
-Whether you have had bariatric surgery or you are figuring out your options, you may be concerned if the procedure is reversible.
-This article discusses whether reversal is an option for different types of bariatric surgery and if it is safe to reverse a weight loss surgery.
+Whether you have had bariatric surgery or you are figuring out your options, you may be concerned or wondering if the procedure is reversible.
+We’ll discuss whether Bariatric surgery is reversible or not further in this article, as it can really depend on the type of bariatric surgery performed.
+Reversal is an option for different types of bariatric surgeries and if it is safe to reverse a weight loss surgery.

 What Determines the Reversibility of a Bariatric Surgical Procedure?

 A gastric bypass reversal is a type of surgery that focuses on returning the stomach and intestines of the patient to their original placement.
-It is possible to reverse certain procedures than others because of the specifics of each bariatric surgery.
-However, a reversal comes with a higher risk of complications that could cause life-threatening conditions.
+It is possible to reverse certain procedures versus others depending on the specifics of each bariatric surgery.
+However, a reversal comes with a higher risk of complications that can cause life-threatening conditions.
 It is important to keep in mind that weight gain and other complications associated with obesity are likely to occur after reversal.